 Submittal management tools help subcontractors put together submittals.
 Good submittal management tools let you enter all line items into their software and attach other documents and data points.
 Then it pushes the line items into a professional looking submittal.
 Good management software for construction submittals will also send the submittal with all attached documents.
 This saves subcontractors time and headaches because the submittal will show as sent within their software.
 Users can push replies into the submittal management program.
 So subcontractors will have one location they can use to determine the status of all submittals and manage progress on all submittals.

-Why Choose a Construction Submittal Management Software
+This is Why You Need Construction Submittal Management Software